basp/basp.github.io/_posts/2014-07-24-cuddling-with-angular.md

 title: Cuddling with AngularJS
 tags: [dev, javascript, typescript]
 ---
 After spending a few weeks intimately with AngularJS i must say I like it.
-You have to know that I spend two whole years doing only server side programming professionally and only dabbling in client side programming now and then.
-However, it was very refreshing to step back into JavaScript and I was lucky to find there is now an excellent framework for awesome client side applications.
-Yes I'm late to the party but it's Angular.
+After spending two whole years doing only server side programming professionally and only dabbling in client side programming now and then it was a refreshing experience to step back into JavaScript land and find so much awesome stuff out therer..

+I was lucky to find there is now an excellent framework for awesome client side applications and yes, I'm late to the party but it's Angular.

 Because I'm writing this after the fact my memories will not be 100% accurate but they will have to do.